patryk-ku/mpris-discord-rpc/README.md

 ![img-min-optimized](https://github.com/user-attachments/assets/15990d23-51af-4d98-ae7d-7feabe84c351)

-MPRIS Discord music rich presence status **with support for album covers and progress bar**.
-In addition, there is also an option to enable buttons with links to your profile on last.fm and a search song on Youtube.
-Written in Rust.
+Linux Discord rich presence for music, using MPRIS with **album cover and progress bar support**.
+You can customize additional buttons, such as linking to your Last.fm profile or searching for the current song on YouTube.
+There's also an option to display either the player's icon or your Last.fm avatar next to the album cover.
+The application is written in Rust.

 ## Supported players